MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     ech=... key65333=ex1 key65444=ex2 mandatory=key65444,ech

-In wire format, the keys are represented by their numeric values in network byte order, concatenated in ascending order.
+The wire format SvcParamValue is the ascending sequence of 16-bit key numbers in network byte order.

-This SvcParamKey is always automatically mandatory, and MUST NOT appear in its own value-list.
+This SvcParamKey is always automatically mandatory, and MUST NOT appear in its own SvcParamValue.
 Other automatically mandatory keys SHOULD NOT appear in the list either.
 (Including them wastes space and otherwise has no effect.)

 # Using SVCB with HTTPS and HTTP {#https}